Read time: 5 minutes

 It’s important to get this right so let’s talk about a quick and easy way to calculate how much chemical you will need for any dilution rate.

-Cleaning chemical concentrates will save you lots of money on your cleaning supplies provided you know how to safely and accurately mix them with water.
+Concentrated cleaning products will save you lots of money provided you know how to safely and accurately mix them with water.

 The dilution rate is usually indicated as a ratio of chemical to water, for example 1:32.
 In this example it means the ideal dilution ratio of the product is 1 part chemical concentrate to 32 parts water…